 This property is deprecated; use the signature subproperty secretId instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 Alias for the key.

 Note Because KeyStore converts all characters in its key aliases to lower case, use only lowercase in alias definitions of a KeyStore.